312405020 © Olltka | Dreamstime.com

 Ensure that your organization treats mental health as serious a risk factor as physical hazards.

 September is Suicide Awareness Month and it’s an important opportunity to consider the mechanisms your organization has in place to ensure that mental health is being treated as serious a risk factor as physical hazards, because the reality is that the two are inextricably linked.
-Not only is self-harm a risk in and of itself, but workers experiencing symptoms of severe depression, like a sense of distraction, are also more prone to falling victim to physical injuries on the job.
+Not only is self-harm a risk in and of itself, but workers experiencing symptoms of severe depression, including a sense of distraction, are also more prone to physical injuries on the job.

-Mental health has transitioned over the decades to being something entirely unacknowledged in industrial workplaces, to becoming today a consideration that’s top of mind for many EHS and HR departments.
+Mental health has transitioned over the decades from being something entirely unacknowledged in industrial workplaces to becoming a consideration that’s top of mind for many EHS and HR departments today.
 But where the buck has stopped in most organizations is with managers.

 The responsibility for identifying and addressing mental health issues is often disproportionately placed on managers, limiting the reach and effectiveness of these efforts.
 This approach overlooks the fact that every employee, not just managers, can be the first to notice subtle signs of distress in their colleagues.